BigNinjaChicken/Frazier-Portfolio/README.md

 ## IMPOTANT:

 This portolfio is depricated and was my first attempt at making a portfolio.

-This portfolio is not being updated and is not in active use.
+Also the website will not be updated and is not in active use.

-My Portfolio:
+Old Portfolio Site:
 https://bigninjachicken.github.io/Frazier-Portfolio/index.html